 As a choreographer, Devon has presented her work at the American College Dance Festival, James Madison University and Philadelphia, PA.
 She also has the honor of working under Cody Smith as one of the choreographers for Hempfield High School’s Dance Theatre.
 This is where she found her love of teaching and working with students.

 Gabi is a former student of VYIBA and is excited to return home and teach the next generation of students.
 Gabi received her BFA in Dance Performance with a minor in Fashion Media and Journalism from Southern Methodist University in Dallas, TX, and continued on to dance professionally with the Ballet Theatre of Maryland.
 She has trained with ballet masters from all over the world from schools such as the Vaganova Academy, School of American Ballet, Miami City Ballet, Escuela Nacional de Ballet de Cuba, among others.
-She has been fortunate enough to perform ballets by George Balanchine, Marius Petipa, Michel Fokine, Anthony Tudor, and several contemporary choreographers.
+She has been fortunate enough to perform ballets by George Balanchine, Marius Petipa, Michel Fokine, Anthony Tudor, Adam Hougland, and several contemporary choreographers.
 While in school, Gabi trained extensively in the Martha Graham technique under many of Graham’s protégés.
 She has learned many of Graham’s most famous works and had the opportunity to work with other modern dance companies and choreographers such as Delfos Danza Contemporania, Complexions Contemporary Ballet, and Paul Taylor American Modern Dance.
 She loves the way that dance allows her to experiment with movement and emotion and hopes to be able to share her passion with others.